 “Physician Extender” means a person who is participating in the patient’s procedure, medical intervention or treatment and who is under the direct supervision of the attending physician/primary operator.
 A physician extender may be a resident, a fellow, a physician assistant, an advanced practice registered nurse or other person authorized by the health care facility to participate in the procedure, intervention or treatment and who is directly supervised by the attending physician/primary operator.

 (b) Written Policy on Written Informed Consent.
-Every physician should shall have written policies and procedures designed to address the written informed consent process.
+Every physician shall have written policies and procedures designed to address the written informed consent process.
 At a minimum, the policies should address:

 1. The medical procedures, interventions and treatments for which informed consent is required and the content of the information provided.